 Scanners are not something new to us.
-Prior to starting piQx Imaging, we had an exciting 11 year venture designing and developing scanners at a prominent Japanese digital imaging corporation until its scanner R&D center here in Singapore closed down in 2010.
+Prior to starting piQx Imaging, we had an exciting 11-year venture designing and developing scanners at Seiko Epson Corporation until its scanner R&D center here in Singapore closed down in 2010.
+If you are familiar with Epson scanners, you would know that their image quality and performance are always a notch above most of the rest, and we are proud to have been a part of the effort that made them so.
 We held the leading role in designing the world’s 1st LED based CCD flatbed scanner and we were also the major part of the team which developed the world’s thinnest CCD photo scanner.

 Before the decision was made to start anew with piQx Imaging, we had a tough time deciding if we should follow the entrepreneurial crowd and do the cool stuff, or stick to what we do best - turning contents on paper into preservable, easily shareable digital information.
 How many people still needed information from paper?
 Would paper even last for long?
 With such a vast and mature range of solutions out there, were there still unmet needs within the scanning community?
 Those were tough questions for us, and they still are.
 We took the plunge and piQx Imaging was born in June 2010.
 We made a standpoint that scanners should and could be further improved, and there were people who needed faster, smaller and more convenient scanning solutions.